 Neuroscientific and Cognitive approaches to conversion (potential co-sponsorship with the Cognitive Science of Religion Unit)

-Neuroscientific and Cognitive Scientific approaches to conversion: this panel/call invites papers grounded in cognitive and/or neuroscientific approaches to understanding religious conversion.
-Potential topics include brain-based technologies for spiritual enhancement (e.g., "Spirit Tech" by Wildman and Stockly); spiritual practices' effects on the brain (e.g., "When God Talks Back" by Tanya Luhrmann); the relationship between mindfulness, meditation and neuroplasticity; and similar topics.
-This is a potential co-sponsorship with the Cognitive Science of Religion Unit. (contact: Marc Pugliese, firstname.lastname@example.org).
+This panel/call invites papers grounded in cognitive and/or neuroscientific approaches to understanding religious conversion.
+Potential topics include brain-based technologies for spiritual enhancement (e.g., "Spirit Tech" by Wildman and Stockly); spiritual practices' effects on the brain (e.g., "When God Talks Back" by Tanya Luhrmann); the relationship between mindfulness, meditation, and neuroplasticity; and similar topics. (contact: Marc Pugliese, firstname.lastname@example.org).